nestauk/asf_floorplan_interpreter/asf_floorplan_interpreter/pipeline/README.md

 python train_yolo.py --package-suffixes=.txt,.yaml,.jpg --datastore=s3 run --config_file configs/CONFIG_NAME.yaml
 ```

-This will train the model and output the best model in [this S3 location](https://s3.console.aws.amazon.com/s3/buckets/asf-floorplan-interpreter?region=eu-west-2&prefix=window_door_config/&showversions=false).
+This will train the model and output the best model in the S3 location `/models/CONFIG_NAME/`.

 If you want to get the model and the evaluation files locally from a model you have trained run: